adrianmhood/adrianmhood/README.md

 *Experience*
 In the real world, I've developed interactive switch and sound interfaces, lighting FX controls, and process automation using Python on Raspberry Pi, Arduino, and basic C tools.
-My current focus is in automating the solar design process, starting with basic OCR in Python, and basic web dev tools for interface design.
+I'm currently working with OCR in Python and web dev tools for interface design.

 *Connect*
 I'm open to building new solar tech together, this is definitely a place of opportunity with the application of new digital ML tools.
 Reach out if you have a project you're working on in solar design and/or automation, or if you have any questions about my work.
 Cheers!